DataDog/hiring-engineers/answers.md

 - Set the Timeboard's timeframe to the past 5 minutes
 - Take a snapshot of this graph and use the @ notation to send it to yourself.

-The 5 minute timeboard view was created by a manual selection in a graph with the help of the "counter" on the bottom of the page.It is easier when the scale is set to L or XL.
+The 5 minute timeboard view was created by a manual selection in a graph with the help of the "counter" on the bottom of the page.
+It is easier when the scale is set to L or XL.
 **Updated timeboard snapshot:**

 <img src="06_timeboard5minutes.jpg" width="100%">